-The Integrated Postsecondary Education Data System (IPEDS) is hosted by the National Center for Education Statistics (NCES), the primary federal entity for collecting and analyzing data related to education in the U.S. and other nations.
+The Integrated Postsecondary Education Data System (IPEDS) is hosted by the National Center for Education Statistics (NCES), the primary federal entity for collecting and analyzing data related to education at all levels in the United States.
 NCES is part of the Institute of Education Sciences in the U.S. Dept. of Education.

 The University of Michigan is among more than 7,500 U.S. postsecondary institutions that report aggregate-level data about admissions, enrollment, program completions, graduation rates, faculty and staff, finances, institutional prices, and student financial aid.
 In turn, the U-M and other institutions, researchers, government agencies and others can access these data resources for planning and analysis through the IPEDS Data Center.

 Students and parents may also find that the College Scorecard and the College Navigator are valuable tools (which utilize IPEDS data) for learning about the University of Michigan and comparing it to other colleges and universities.

 Looking for a specific report or data type?
 Try the search field at the upper right above, or send a message to firstname.lastname@example.org.